twbs/blog/src/_posts/2020-11-11-bootstrap-5-alpha-3.md

 Our third alpha release has landed with tons of updates to our components, utilities, docs, forms, JavaScript, and more.
 This is a larger alpha release for us and sets us up for our first beta where we'll introduce some final breaking changes and features.

 We're trying to move fast and keep the future of the project and the web in general in mind, so this release is an important milestone for us.
-We're balancing practical migration from v4 with meaningful changes that reflect the ever changing front-end community.
+We're balancing practical migration from v4 with meaningful changes that reflect the ever-changing front-end community.

 We think you'll love this release, so keep on reading and let us know what you think!